syarifahdania/Design_Thinking_TIS02_2023/README.md

-i am a curious human being that loves to learn and discover new things. i have  a passion for problem-solving, logical thinking, and staying updated on the latest technological advancements.
+i am a curious human being that loves to learn and discover new things. i have  a passion for problem-solving, logical thinking, and staying updated on the latest technological advancements. also, I am very passionate whenever I get to work in teams.
+In IT, many projects are complex and require the collaboration of individuals with diverse skills.
+My enthusiasm for teamwork can contribute to better communication, coordination, and synergy among team members, ultimately leading to the successful completion of projects.

 * 🌍  I'm based in UTM JB